Dear children, let us not love with words or speech but with actions and in truth.

 “We’re not just a bunch of weirdos in our writing caves,” Hatmaker said.
 “We don’t get to opt out.
 It is our responsibility to speak out for our maligned neighbors.”

-For her, that has meant being “an ally” of LGBTQ people and people of color, taking some theological and political stances that caused “tension with white Christian America.”
+For her, that has meant being “an ally” of LGBTQ people and people of color, taking some theological stances that caused “tension with white Christian America.”
 When it comes to her writing, “I’m not speaking on [other people’s] behalf.
 I’m just their friend.”

 As I listened to Hatmaker (and laughed a lot — she is incredibly funny), I wondered whether I needed to be an advocate in my writing as well — something I have usually shied away from.
 Since my background is in news journalism, I’ve sought to be as neutral as possible unless I’m writing an opinion piece.
 Washington Post religion reporter Sarah Pulliam Bailey said during a panel discussion Saturday on civil discourse that journalists “don’t have to give answers.”
 Instead, she just listens and asks questions — and that suffices.